 To not speak or act is to speak and act; and God will judge us for our silence.
 We need to get involved, be bold and be prayerful.
 If we pray, ourselves and with others, we can affect change.
 We must also teach our children about God because if they love the words of God, they will love the waysof God.

 Angela Fallentine is the Co-Founder of Mormon Women Stand.
 She is a native of Alberta, Canada and has loved living in New Zealand and briefly in Europe.
-She is a researcher and analyst for a think tank in New York which focuses on social issues, religious freedom and international policy affecting the family at the United Nations.
+She is a researcher and analyst for a think tank which focuses on social issues, religious freedom and international policy affecting the family at the United Nations.